 - Cut the surrounding stocking away from the shape.

 - Mix 1 cup of soil and 1 cup of grass seed.

 - Put the seed and soil mixture into the stocking (see below for specific dinosaur grass head instructions)

 - Sew up the open end of the stocking, or use a rubber band to seal the end.

 - Soak the animals in water and keep it moist (not wet)

 We filled the bottom half of the dinosaur with soil only (no seeds).
 To get the grass seed and soil mixture into the thin top layer (to make the spikes that line the back), we used a straw.
 Put the straw down the tube of stocking and fill it up by putting the soil and grass mixture in the straw.
 This was a great activity for fine motor skills for Miss Poss.

 In less than three days, you’ll see the seeds start to germinate (you’ll see the roots come down first).
 Within 5- 6 days you’ll have a healthy head of grass hair on your animals and enough to start cutting your animal’s hair.
 Miss Possum loved cutting the dinosaur’s grass spikes!

 We made a caterpillar, echidna (would make an awesome porcupine too) and dinosaur.
 You could make any animal grass head you like.
-It’s such a fun wildlife activity for kid.
+It’s such a fun activity.
 Why not create your own!

-What animal grass head would you like to make?
+What animal grass head or chia pet would you like to make?